-On March 1 of 1986, at Joannee Freedom's studio, a group of participants of the preview art opera Eve, David Boyle, Alfa Diallo, Garrick Beck and Joannee Freedom, Leonard Horowitz, Arturo Lindsay, Butch Morris, Lorenzo Pace, Maggie Reilly, and myself, gathered together to write a presentation of Plexus for the continuation of the art slave boat journey to be presented internationally in occasion of my next travelling to Dakar.
-We spent all night discussing about what was Plexus and how we could define it.
+On March 1, at Joanee Freedom's studio, 93 Avenue B, we gathered with David Boyle, Alfa Diallo, Garrick Beck, Joanee Freedom, Leonard Horowitz, Arturo Lindsay, Butch Morris, Lorenzo Pace, Maggie Reilly, to write a presentation of Plexus to be presented in my trip in Sardinia and in Dakar toward the continuation of the art slave boat journey.
+We spent all night discussing about what Plexus was and how we could define it.
 Each one of us had her/his vision.
 Finally, after hours of non stop discussion, we arrived to the following statement: